SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In rust, even variables are immutable by default, and the keyword mut makes them mutable.

+<h3>Default variables</h3>

+In Perl there is a special variable $_.
+There are many places in programming language Perl where if you do not explicitly specify a variable, the variable will be used $_.
+There are key words that read the values from this variable, and there are those which set of values in this variable. (also sometimes exists as @_ and %_)

 <h2>(Data) types</h2>

 An abstract data type is defined in terms of its behavior or more specifically its semantics, instead of in terms of its syntax.